TobikoData/sqlmesh/docs/guides/isolated_systems.md

 - `git clone` the project repo
 - Make a change to a model in a git branch
 - Push the branch to the project repo and make a pull request.
-The bot will create a development environment for you to preview the changes.
+The bot will create a development environment for you to preview the changes if it is configured for [synchronized deployments](../integrations/github.md#synchronized-vs-desynchronized-deployments).
 - Merge the branch into `main` to apply the changes to the `prod` environment

-Learn more about how the CI/CD bot applies the changes to the `prod` environment [here](../integrations/github.md).
+Learn more about synchronized and desynchronized deployments [here](../integrations/github.md#synchronized-vs-desynchronized-deployments).

+#### Reusing computations

+Local environment previews are computed on the same data used by the `prod` environment in these workflows, so applying the changes to `prod` reuses the preview computations and only requires a virtual update.

 ### Workflow with isolated systems